Yan David Payne, Certified Specialist in Civil Litigation

-CELEBRATING OUR 15TH YEAR OF EMPLOYMENT ADVOCACY!
+CELEBRATING 18 YEARS OF EMPLOYMENT ADVOCACY!

 PLEASE FEEL FREE TO ARRANGE A THOROUGH IN-PERSON MEETING TO REVIEW YOUR MATTER OR, IN THE ALTERNATIVE, YOU MAY ALSO USE OUR FREE ON-LINE CONSULTATION FORM IN ORDER TO OBTAIN FEEDBACK ON THE MERITS AND POTENTIAL VALUE OF YOUR CLAIM